open-source-labs/Chromogen/README.md

 Before using Chromogen, you'll need to make two changes to your application:

 1. Import the `<ChromogenZustandObserver />` component and render it alongside any other components in `<App />`
-2. Import `chromogen` function from Chromogen.
+2. Import `chromogenZustandMiddleware` function from Chromogen.
 This will be used as middleware when setting up your store.

 ### Import the ChromogenZustandObserver component